 There’s no evidence to suggest biotin makes any form of birth control any less effective or causes any side effects.
-That means you can safely take biotin supplements or eat foods rich in biotin without worrying about them impacting your birth control.
+That means you should be able to safely take biotin supplements or eat foods rich in biotin without worrying about them impacting your birth control.
 In fact, these supplements may help restore levels of vitamins depleted by long-term birth control use.
+As with all supplements, the decision about whether to take biotin is one you should discuss with your medical provider.

 What Is Biotin?